jefffhaynes/BinarySerializer/README.md

 ### FieldChecksumAttribute ###

 The FieldChecksum attribute is a built-in extension of the FieldValueAttributeBase that allows for the computation of an 8-bit checksum.
 The checksum can be configured with one of three modes: 2's complement, modulo 256, or xor.

-*Note that this attribute is only used during serialization.
-The checksum is not checked during deserialization.*
+If the BindingMode is any other than OneWayToSource, the checksum will also be checked during deserialization and an exception thrown if the actual value does not match the computed value.

 ```c#
 public class Packet